dodo0517cc/Master-Thesis/README.md

 ## Introduction

+1. Alzheimer’s disease is the most common disease of dementia.

+2. It is an irreversible and progressive neurodegenerative disease of the brain.

+3. There is no cure for AD thus far.

+4. According to the World Health Organization, there were 47.5 million people worldwide with dementia in 2015, with 7.7 million new cases each year.

 ## Objective

 Detect the phase of Alzheimer’s Disease from MRI images by multiclass classification techniques

 ## Dataset

 ADNI(Alzheimer’s Disease Neuroimaging Initiative) dataset:

 1920 CN(cognitive normal) / 1210 EMCI(Early mild cognitive impairment) / 699 LMCI(Late mild cognitive impairment) / 899(Alzheimer’s disease)